 Alpine holds onto its charm and authentic vibe, even with the moutnain merge with world famous Squaw (who hosted an Olympics).
 Check out Alpine’s mid mountain Chalet – a great spot for lunch a warm up of homemade lunch, or a place to sit and soak up the California sunshine on the huge outdoor deck.

 Apres ski at Alpine, go to the River Ranch Lodge down the access road for apres drinks, its a family friendly place with views of the beautiful Truckee River below.

-Alpine Meadows is now on the same ticket as nearby Squaw Valley, a free shuttle transfers skiers and riders back and forth.
-Look for more improvements to Alpine Meadows, including a Squaw to Alpine transport gondola, part of a resort renaissance with a total of $70 million to be invested here and at Squaw Valley.
+Alpine Meadows is on the same ticket as Squaw Valley, a free shuttle transfers skiers and riders back and forth.
+Look for more improvements to Alpine Meadows, including a Squaw to Alpine transport gondola, the California Express, part of a resort renaissance with a total of $70 million to be invested here and at Squaw Valley.

 Alpine Meadows Stats:

 1,802’ vertical, Summit Elevation 8,637’